DomeldManangan/Sigma-Legends/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- What is the project: The project involves creating a multiple-page Website for TechVerse Innovations, a startup specializing in emerging technologies like Artificial Intelligence, Blockchain and IoT.
+The website will serve as a digital presence for the company, highlighting its offerings and enabling potential clients to learn more about its innovative solutions.
+- Whats the purpose: The purpose of the project is to develop a website for TechVerse innovations to introduce the company, showcase its innovative tech solutions and provide an easy way for potential clients to connect, targeting tech-savvy businesses seeking affordable and sustainable technologies.

 ### Key Components
 <!-- TODO: List of Key Components -->
+- Multiple-Page Website
+- Home page
+- About us
+- Services
+- Contact Us
+- Hover effects

 ### Technology
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)